Developing a Communication Strategy

 Your communication strategy can be specific or broad.

 You may want to profile your company to potential investors or ensure the right messages are getting through to your employees.
 Either way the process of compiling your communication strategy starts with setting your objectives.

-The first step to creating a successful strategy is to set your goals and objectives.
-What exactly are you trying to achieve?
 The communication strategy goals normally relate back to the company’s goals.
 If your company has the goal of generating awareness about your product, a communication strategy goal would be more specific.
-For example, your goals might be to raise awareness of your product amongst single female women in their first job, and mothers of young children, who are currently stay-at-home moms.
+For example, your goals might be to raise awareness of your product amongst single parents in their first job.

-You also need to very clearly identify why each of your target markets would want to buy your product or service.
-Single out your unique selling point or USP – what sets you apart from your competitors?
-A clear understanding of your USP will drive all your messaging.
+It is important to clearly identify why each of your target markets would want to buy your product or service.
+Single out your unique selling point (USP) which is what sets you apart from your competitors.

 Next, you need to identify effective communication channels.
 How can you reach your target audience?
-Are they glued to social media?
-Or do they watch a lot of TV?
-Would you be able to reach them through a PR campaign that will be spoken about on the radio?
-Or are you better off concentrating on a promotion in a shopping centre?
-Generally, you will combine a number of different channels to effectively reach your target audiences.
+Are they glued to social media or do they watch a lot of TV?
+Would you be able to reach them through a PR campaign that will be spoken about on radio or are you better off concentrating on a promotion in a shopping centre?

-You will also have to set up a communication plan detailing the frequency of your messaging.
-How many times a day are you going to try to engage with your audience?
+You will also have to detail the frequency of your messaging in your communication plan.
 If you’re running a radio advertising campaign, how long will it run for and when?
-How many Tweets do you plan to publish a day?
+How many social media posts do you plan to publish?
 Can you send an email to your audience weekly?
-This needs to planned out on a calendar so you can see where and when you will be communicating.